tdongsi/tdongsi.github.io/source/_posts/Vertica/2015-12-09-set-up-two-node-vertica-sandbox-vms-on-mac.markdown

 Complete!
 ```

-`sudo yum -y update rpm`
+Running `sudo yum -y update rpm` does not work.
 CentOS 5 and CentOS 6 have wildly different versions of rpm (and rpmlib) and the CentOS 6 version has support for newer payload compression and a newer FileDigests version than the version of rpm (and rpmlib) on CentOS 5 can support.

-`rpm -Uvh pathname`
+Since CentOS 5 is dropped from support by HP Vertica, you can expect this won't be resolved any time soon.